 Skip to content

-Dawn is currently a member of a team of chief investigators (CIs) on a National Health and Medical Research Council (NHMRC) Early start to life parenting project Too Solid at the Telethon Institute of Child Health Research.
+Dawn is currently a member of a team of chief investigators (CIs) on a National Health and Medical Research Council (NHMRC) Early start to life parenting project ‘Too solid’ at the Telethon Kids Institute.
 This innovative parenting program is currently in its second year of being trialled and is one of the first Aboriginal parenting programs developed by a team of Aboriginal researchers.
-As one of the CI's involved in this project she works with other CI's to provide de-briefing, cultural supervision, training and support to the Too Solid team delivering the parenting program.
+As one of the CI's involved in this project she works with other CI's to provide debriefing, cultural supervision, training and support to the team delivering the parenting program.

 Other research projects that Dawn is involved with are: a collaborative research partnership between Indigenous and non-Indigenous organisations in an urban and regional location; Indigenous mentoring and supervision to the principal researchers; and co-facilitates workshops to build the capacity of both Indigenous and non-Indigenous partners.